 Below, are mini Pavlova nests baked, and on the right a comparison picture of the piped and spoon formed nests.
 The piping was much easier, and gives a deeper vessel.
 But, the spoon formed, is smoother looking.

 You can easily just whip fresh cream (double/whipping/heavy cream) to soft peaks and add some vanilla extract if you like.
 Ice-cream is also another nice addition to the meringue, so too is Greek Yoghurt.
 I paired it with pomegranate and one with raspberry jam and the flavour went really well with the sweet meringue.
 You can also add such things as jams/preserves, or even add to the cream or yoghurt.

 Here’s my Easy Créme Pâtissiére recipe.
 Sometimes called Créme Pât, this is basically Pastry Cream, a thickened version of custard.

-Watch the old video (sorry it is old), or go to the online recipe version – Creme Patissiere Pastry Cream.
+Watch the video, or go to the online recipe version – Creme Patissiere Pastry Cream.

 HOME-MADE LEMON CURD

 Why not use the left over egg yolks from the meringue, and make Lemon Curd.
 Try my easy lemon curd recipe, that also includes how to make different amounts of curd, as well as with varying amounts of eggs, just yolks, or a combination of both.
 Great way to use up left over yolks.

 If you want to use just the 6 yolks left over form this meringue recipe, then that would make about enough for a 4 oz jar or 1/2 cup worth of curd.
 And if you use 2 tsp curd for each nest, that would be enough for all 12.
 For the crown layered pavlova, I would recommend either making 1 cup or 1 1/2 cup if you want left over curd.